nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  whichever is less restrictive in the context in which this continuum name is used; the reserved continuum number zero corresponds to this continuum name.

+ Note that within the AMS protocol, the continuum number is represented as an unsigned 15-bit integer, limiting its range of values from 0 to 32,767.

  An *application* is a data system implementation, typically taking the form of a set of source code text files, that relies on AMS procedures